algorandfoundation/beaker/docs/source/migration.rst

 Overrides
 ---------

-In beaker ``0.x`` because applications were composed by inheritance it was possible to override a method by redefining it in the derived class.
+In Beaker ``0.x`` because applications were composed by inheritance it was possible to override a method by redefining it in the derived class.
 In ``1.0`` this instead can be achieved by removing the old reference from the app and adding a new one.

 An example involving replacing a method with the same signature and replacing a method with a different signature